#Container

 Being a separate .css file, web browsers will automatically cache the file, so re-downloading of the file with each page request is not required.
 This will improve the performance of your website.

-Text, a Button, or any similar Retype component, can be center aligned on the page by nesting the component inside a Container and applying the content-center css class.
+Text, a Button, or any similar Retype component, can be center aligned on the page by nesting the component inside a Container and applying the content-center or text-center css class.

 The following samples demonstrate center alignment of a Button and Text: